aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - Generate the **first two pages** now
 ```

+**step 2: ascii layouts**

+Tp figure out how to go about for the rest of the pages, you can ask cursor to brainstorm ascii layouts for you of what the page should look like, which consumes less tokens and is easier for the AI model to iterate on.

+**step 3: creating a theme**

+Go to the [Beautiful themes for shadcn/ui — tweakcn | Theme Editor & Generator](https://tweakcn.com/) site to create your custom shadcn theme, paste it in your code, and then ask cursor if it understands your theme and ask it to display it for you (adds it to context)

+**step 4: adding animations**

+Tell the model which types of animations you would like to do.

 #### Vibe coding prompts

 Here are some good vibe coding prompts to inject during your workflow: